 These brand adjectives bring Meg into her client’s world.
-Everything about a brand photography session is crafted with these words in mind: the location, the props, the lighting, and the mood Meg works to capture during the session.
+Make sure everything about a high-quality photography session is crafted with these words in mind: the location, the props, the lighting, and the mood Meg works to capture during the photography session.

 Pinterest can be frustrating when a client presents you with a board of 500 photos and says, “I want photos exactly like these!”
-But in brand photography, Pinterest is your greatest ally!
-Ask your client to create a Pinterest board with up to 50 images that represent their brand.
+Pinterest is your greatest ally!
+Make sure you ask your client to create a Pinterest board with up to 50 digital images that represent their brand.
 These can be photos, works of art, or relevant articles.
 The pins will provide a visual component to the brand questionnaire, and help you in creating a shared vision.

 Meg invests a great deal of up-front time in every single client; but the real time investment is the shoot day itself.

-With clients often paying for hair and makeup services and purchasing new clothing, Meg aims to deliver a diverse collection of headshots and lifestyle photographs that will last.
+With people often paying for hair and makeup services and purchasing new clothing, Meg aims to deliver a diverse collection of headshots and lifestyle photographs that will last.

 “Entrepreneurs and business owners—they are busy people!
 I’ve learned that they prefer to pay more up-front, then have access to all of their photos without having to pick any favorites.
 Also, they don’t like prints.
-They want to put photos on their websites and post them on social media, so I use ShootProof to make downloading easy.”
+They want to put photos on their websites and post them on social media, so I use ShootProof to make downloading easy.” – Meg Marie

 “No prints?!?
 Then how do you add value?”

-Meg recognized early on that she didn’t want to give beautiful images to clients who then didn’t know how to use them.
+Meg recognized early on that she didn’t want to use beautiful images with people who then didn’t know how to use them.
 So she began offering value-added upgrades.

 - Instagram Makeovers.
-Meg collaborates with her client to develop a social media strategy incorporating their new photos, researched hashtags, and targeted descriptions.
+Meg collaborates with her client to develop a social media strategy incorporating their new photos, researched hashtags, targeted descriptions, personality and style.

-- Brand Photography Seasonal Packages.
+- Seasonal Packages.
 For bigger businesses, she offers a package that includes three sessions per year.
-With an ever-growing library of headshots and lifestyle images, clients never run out of fresh content!
+With an ever-growing library of headshots and lifestyle images, people never run out of fresh content!

 - ShootProof Gallery Extensions.
-Some clients will diligently download their photos and save them in multiple locations.
-Most clients, however, will download a few photos, forget where they’re stored, and come back to you for more.
+Some people will diligently download their photos and save them in multiple locations.
+Most people, however, will download a few photos, forget where they’re stored, and come back to you for more.
 Offer an Always Online option, where, for a yearly fee, you’ll keep your client’s gallery live and active in ShootProof, ready for them to access at any time, from anywhere.

-Meg Marie’s brand photography has impact far beyond the enjoyment a client gets from seeing beautiful photos of themselves.
+Meg Marie’s brand photos has impact far beyond the enjoyment a client gets from seeing beautiful photos of themselves.
 From fine-tuning brand messaging, to creating visual representations of that brand, to providing guidance and marketing insights, Meg’s business is helping other businesses to thrive.
-And they, in turn, enhance their own communities with their services, solutions, products, and purpose.
+And they, in turn, enhance their own communities with their solutions, purpose, products, and services.